-You can connect up to two MVE-8000/8000A or MVE-9000 extensible DME processors, each of which provides any number from one to four channels, for a maximum of eight channels of DME functionality.
+When the optional MKS-6470 DME Board Set is installed, the system allows you to use up to two DME channels.
+Further, you can connect an MVE-8000A or MVE-9000 extensible DME processor, which provides any number from one to four channels, for a maximum of six channels of DME functionality.